 Some people have an exercise-related allergy to wheat.
 These individuals have severe symptoms that only appear if they exercise within a few hours after eating wheat.
-According to the Mayo Clinic, some individuals with this type also experience these symptoms if they take aspirin or diclofenac (Cataflam, Voltaren).
 Unfortunately, these people often experience anaphylaxis if their symptoms are triggered.

-Celiac disease is sometimes incorrectly called a gluten allergy, when it is really a digestive disorder.
+Celiac disease is sometimes incorrectly called a gluten allergy.
+It’s really an autoimmune, digestive disorder.
 An individual can have both a wheat allergy and celiac disease, however.

 Baker’s asthma occurs when a person has difficulty breathing after inhaling wheat or other types of flours.
 However, these individuals can often eat cooked wheat products without a problem.

-Soy allergies are also more common among children than adults.
-According to the Food Allergy Initiative (FAI), most children will react less intensely to soy by the time they are three.
+Soy allergies are also more common in children than adults.
+Most children will react less intensely to soy by the time they are three years old.
 Most of the time, allergic reactions to soy are mild.

-Because soy is used in many products where its use may not be obvious, it is important to read all food labels if you have a soy allergy.
+Soy is an ingredient in many products.
+Sometimes it might not be obvious that soy is present.
+It’s important to read all food labels if you have a soy allergy.
 When reading labels, look for the following words: soy, soya, soybeans, glycine max, and edamame.

-Although a person with a fish allergy may be allergic to only one species of fish, it is generally recommended that he or she avoid all fish to be on the safe side.
+Although a person with a fish allergy may be allergic to only one species of fish, it’s generally recommended that they avoid all fish to be on the safe side.
 Unlike many other food allergies, fish allergies tend to last a person’s whole life.
 This is one of the most common food allergies in adults.

-Fish is often used in food products where it may not be expected, so always read food labels if you have a fish allergy.
+Fish is often found in food products where it may not be expected, so always read food labels if you have a fish allergy.

-All sorts of shellfish can cause allergic reactions: crustaceans (e.g., crabs, lobster, shrimp, prawns),and mollusks (e.g., clams, mussels, oysters, squid, and octopus).
-Some people are only allergic to one kind of shellfish; others must avoid all types.
+All sorts of shellfish can cause allergic reactions.
+Some common examples are crustaceans (crabs, lobster, shrimp, prawns) and mollusks (clams, mussels, oysters, squid, and octopus).
+Some people are only allergic to one kind of shellfish.
+Others must avoid all types.
 Shellfish allergies are more common among adults than children.

-According to the American College of Asthma, Allergy, & Immunology (ACAAI), along with peanuts and tree nuts, shellfish allergies are more likely to cause anaphylaxis symptoms.
+According to the American College of Asthma, Allergy, & Immunology, along with peanuts and tree nuts, shellfish allergies are more likely to cause anaphylaxis symptoms.